ChanwooBrianKim/AI-Gemini/README.md

 - **Delete**: Use the delete button to clear your chat history.
 - **Copy Messages**: Hover over a message and click the copy icon to copy the message to your clipboard.

+4. **Database Storage**:

+- All chat messages, both user inputs and AI responses, are stored in a PostgreSQL database for persistence.
+- You can access and manage the stored messages using PostgreSQL commands or a tool like pgAdmin.

 ## 🛠️Technologies Used
 - 🌐**HTML5**: Structure of the web page
 - 🎨**CSS3**: Styling for the web page, including responsive design and theming
 - 🖥️**JavaScript**: Interactivity and API integration
 - 🤖**Google Generative Language API**: Backend service to generate AI responses
+- ⚙️ **Node.js**: Server-side environment
+- 📦 **Express.js**: Backend web framework

 ## 🔑API Key
 This project requires an API key to access the Google Generative Language API.
-To use the AI Gemini project, replace the placeholder API key in the 'script.js' file with your own.
+To use the AI Gemini project, replace the placeholder API key in the 'api.js' file with your own.

+## Database Setup

+- **Database**: PostgreSQL
+- **Schema**: The database contains a messages table structured as follows:

+    ```bash
+    CREATE TABLE messages (
+    id SERIAL PRIMARY KEY,
+    sender VARCHAR(50) NOT NULL,  -- 'user' or 'ai'
+    content TEXT NOT NULL,
+    sent_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+    );

+- **Inserting Messages**: Messages are inserted into the database whenever a user sends a message or the AI responds.
+- **Retrieving Messages**: You can retrieve all stored messages using:

+    ```bash
+    SELECT * FROM messages ORDER BY sent_at ASC;

 ## 🎨Customization
 - **Theming**: Modify the :'root' CSS variables in 'style.css' to customize the color scheme.